JCiscoHuerta/simple-spring-jwt/README.md

   > Postman

 > [!WARNING]
-> For security you will need to generate your own 256-bit key, you can use <a href="https://asecuritysite.com/encryption/plain"> asecuritysite</a> to genereate it.
+> For security you will need to generate your own 256-bit key, you can use <a href="https://asecuritysite.com/encryption/plain"> asecuritysite</a> to generate it.